AmirhosseinHanifi/employee-attrition-predictor/README.md

 # Employee Attrition Predictor (Deep Learning + Gradio UI)

-This project uses a deep learning model to predict employee attrition based on HR data.
-It also provides a user-friendly Gradio interface to explore attrition risk based on employee features.
+The project uses a deep learning model to predict employee turnover based on HR data.
+It also provides a user-friendly Gradio interface to examine turnover risk based on employee characteristics, with the aim of preventing organizational shocks.

 ## 📊 Dataset